sharondrinkwaard/battleship-game/README.md

 - Sometimes the ship placement function places only three ships instead of 4.
 I haven't discovered why it's doing this yet.
 As it choses a random int between 1 and 4 within a for loop of range 4, it should place 4 ships at a random location each time the function is called.
 Maybe it prints 2 x's on the same location

 - input of the player is not catched yet.
 When input is bigger than 5 an error occurs and quits the game.
+FIXED

+- When player does not give 2 coordinates, the game breaks.

+## testing
+- game input:
+- tested when a user puts in a 0 (which is out of range in this game), that it won't break the game but that it is catched properly.
+- Same for when the player puts in a value above 5, I am making sure this won't break the game but continues after giving the player a 2nd try to give valid input.
+-

+## Things to implement
+- To stop during the game
+- Play against the computer, so computer has his own board (2 game boards in total)